 The best treatment is to first rinse with cold water.
 This will cause your pores to contract and be less likely to catch dirt.
 Also, avoid tight clothing and try to stay out of sunlight or harsh weather.

-Using an after shave lotion will also help to create a protective barrier between your skin and the outer elements.
-It is important to use this directly afterwards, as well as in the following days – and don’t slack off.
+Using an after-shave lotion will also help to create a protective barrier between your skin and the outer elements.
+It is important to use this directly afterward, as well as in the following days – and don’t slack off.
 This will help prevent those ugly bumps and ingrown hairs immensely.

 I recommend Tend Skin because instead of using a variety of balms and lions, it is an all-in-one men’s post-shave solution designed to treat bumps, burn, and ingrown hairs.
 You can get it in a standard bottle, or what I have, a roll-on option, similar to those ping-pong ball deodorants.
 I prefer this because it keeps my hands clean and you don’t have to worry about squeezing too much out of the bottle.